Firewall installation disrupts internet, social media connectivity

 IMPACT OF DISRUPTION

-Freelancers have also voiced their concerns that they were unable to complete and deliver their projects on the freelancing websites resulting in negative outcomes by clients and tarnishing the image of Pakistani freelancers.
+Freelancers have also voiced their concerns that they are unable to complete and deliver their projects on the respective websites, resulting in negative feedback by clients and tarnishing the image of Pakistani freelancers.

-Freelancing platform, Fiverr has made several accounts in Pakistan unavailable due to possible internet disruptions.
+A known freelancing platform is said to have made several accounts in Pakistan unavailable due to internet disruptions in recent times.

-Not only freelancers, but also online businesses, ecommerce, delivery and ride services are being affected by internet outages resulting in suspension of operations.
+Not only freelancers, online businesses, ecommerce, delivery and ride services are being affected by internet outages resulting in suspension of operations.

-Some analysts believe that the disruption is being caused by firewall installation which aimed to counter digital terrorism on the pretext of propaganda, malicious campaigns.

-The Wireless and Internet Service Providers Association of Pakistan (WISPAP) issued a statement on the government’s decision to enhance security and surveillance that would cripple the country’s digital economy.
+The Wireless and Internet Service Providers Association of Pakistan (WISPAP) issued a statement to the effect.

-“These sectors, which form the backbone of Pakistan’s burgeoning digital economy, are now struggling to maintain operations, and the slowdown is threatening their very survival, compelling them to consider relocating their operations to other countries where internet services remain stable.
+“These sectors, which form the backbone of Pakistan’s burgeoning digital economy, are now struggling to maintain operations, and the slowdown is threatening their very survival, compelling them to consider relocating their operations to other countries where internet services remain stable," it said.

-Citizens have demanded complete restoration of internet and social media sites for hurdle free fair means of livelihood and smooth running of the IT sector.
+Citizens have demanded complete restoration of internet and social media sites for hurdle-free means of livelihood and smooth running of the IT sector.

-Otherwise, government aims to boost the economy through IT would remain unachieved as IT professionals, entrepreneurs and businesses are compelled to move abroad in the absence of a conducive environment.

-The Pakistan Telecommunication Authority (PTA), the top cyber regulator, hasn't issued any clarification on the matter.
+The Pakistan Telecommunication Authority (PTA), the top regulator, hasn't issued any statement on the matter.

-The National Assembly’s Standing Committee on Information Technology has sought response from the Pakistan Telecommunication Authority (PTA), Chairman Hafiz Rehman, on the disruption of internet and social media sites.
+The National Assembly’s Standing Committee on Information Technology has sought response from Pakistan Telecommunication Authority (PTA) Chairman Hafiz Rehman to the disruption of internet and social media sites.